Date of Award:

 This study evaluated the effectiveness of chiselling and elemental sulfur fertilization in improving an upland and a swale range site with fine loamy, carbonatic, typic calcixeroll soils in the Ait Rbaa Perimeter of central Morocco.
 Ponding infiltration, soil water content on a mass basis of the 0- to 10-cm and 10- to 20-cm soil layers, peak season biomass production, and botanical composition were monitored during the two growing seasons following the treatments (1984/85 and 1985/86).
 Chiselling significantly improved infiltration on both sites, although the improvement was greater on the finer and less stony swale site, where chiselling resulted in more stable ridges.
 The land treatment also increased the average water content by weight of the 0- to 20-cm soil layer.
 The increase was more frequent on the upland site and most pronounced on its o- to 10-cm surface soil layer.
 In the chiselled treatments, average soil water content decreased with soil depth on the upland site while it increased on the swale site because of differential furrow stability and soil texture.
 Both the average infiltration rates of 5 cm of water and the average water content varied with sampling time, although generally in opposite directions.
 The application of elemental sulfur at the rates of 0, 30, and 60 kg ha-1 did not significantly affect any of the measured variables.
 Average peak season biomass production was 11% greater with chiselling.
 Chiselling also positively affected botanical composition on the upland site by depressing average forb proportion and increasing legume ratio in the first growing season.
 The gain in biomass does not seem to be high enough to strongly recommend chiselling in the Ait Rbaa Perimeter before performing an economic analysis of the operation.

 Tigma, Mohammed, "Effects of Chiselling and Sulfur Fertilization on Infiltration, Soil Water Content, Peak Season Biomass Production, and Botanical Composition in the Ait Rbaa Perimeter" (1990).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 6466.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .